Workers should receive an honest day’s pay for a honest day’s work.

 Often employers are shaving hours from the employees and do not compensate or pay workers for all hours worked.

 If a worker puts in 9 hours in a day and is only paid for 8 hours that day, then hours are being shaved and the worker is not being paid for all their hours worked.
 This is illegal and runs against the California Labor Code.
-The wages for the overtime hours has been earned and the money is due and may constitute a claim that may be recoverable by Donahoo & Associates.
+The wages for the overtime hours has been earned and the money is due and may constitute a claim that may be recoverable by Donahoo & Associates, PC.

 Overtime hours are highly compensated hours and represent a sacrifice by the employee to assist his employer in getting the work done according to schedule.
 Employers should compensate their employees for the sacrifice and commitment to their job.